imitablerabbit/regex-highlighter/README.md

 # regex-highlighter
-A javascript tool to highlight regex pattern matches using HTML and CSS.
+A javascript tool to highlight regex pattern matches in a HTML document and CSS.
 Whilst this tool is primarily aimed at programming languages syntax highlighting, it can be used with any regular expression.
 Highlighted matches from a given regex file will be wrapped in a span tag and then given a class which can be used to style that particular match.
 The are several supported languages which can be used, or you can create custom rules.

 ## How to Use:
 ### Online Converter: